 The minimum deck clearance for a TLP is governed by a combination of increasing water level and decreasing deck height.
 The increasing water level is caused by incident wave elevation, tide, storm surge, and radiation/diffraction effects from the platform.
 In very steep sea conditions, the diffraction effects can be considerable.
 The decreasing deck elevation is caused by platform set down with offset.
 Platform set down increases nonlinearly at high offsets, leading to a rapid decrease of clearance with increasing environmental severity.

-The radiated or diffracted waves generally cause the wave to impact the deck locally.
-In some cases, local impacts may be accounted for in design, and may result in both local stiffening and increased weight of the deck as well as tendon ringing, which affects the peak loads in the tendons and porch structure.
+The radiated or diffracted waves generally cause the waves to impact the deck locally.
+In some cases, local impacts may be accounted for in design and may result in both local stiffening and increased weight of the deck as well as tendon ringing, which affects the peak loads in the tendons and porch structure.
 Increased tendon load response will also affect the minimum tension, which will in turn affect the design pretension.

 The deck height has a significant effect on the vertical position of the center of gravity and, in turn, on the maximum and minimum tendon tensions.
 The deck elevation also affects the wind load and wind overturning moments.
 In general, a higher deck has adverse effects on tendon tension responses.
 However, large tendon tension variations may result if the deck is too low and waves strike the lower deck.